 Publications: You can look at some publications.

-Office hours in term time: Tuesdays 16:00 - 17:00.
+Office hours in term time: Tuesdays 10:00 - 11:00.
 Or send me an e-mail.
-Don't phone without arranging a phone call by e-mail first.
+If you want to phone, arrange it by e-mail first.

-Office hours out of term time: Tuesday 10:00, but not every week, dates appear here.
-Or send me an e-mail.
+Office hours out of term time: normally, Tuesday 10:00, but not every week, the dates appear here.
+Or you can send me an e-mail.

 CV: I don't like long introductions to speakers; I don't actually think anybody likes them.
 They are deeply embarrassing and unbearably sycophantic.
 I am happiest if you just say "Here is Sam Featherston from Tübingen to talk to you about X."

 Other interests: My family, politics, running, walking, punting on the Neckar, mountains, travel, my bike, anything active outdoors, pizza, discussion, languages, curry, France, Italy, Africa, Europe, dark chocolate, economics, architecture, feminism, Britten, Mahler, London and Paris - for their glorious ethnic and cultural diversity, T.S.
 Eliot, George Eliot, deep dark red wine, the Wife of Bath, Michael Nyman, blackberry and apple crumble, Tübingen old town, hawthorn blossom, bluebell woods, limestone landscapes, the Atlantic coasts of Britanny and Devon/Cornwall, mountain huts, the political sanity of Germany compared to Britain, cheese fondue, nice goats, Cox's apples, tangy orange marmalade, south German potato salad, espresso in Italy, the civilized atmosphere of Kusterdingen, Italian ice cream, street markets in Palermo, Genoa, and Napoli, the seafood Marché des Lices in Rennes, cornish pasties, the gothic cathedrals of France, my job, Tracey Enim, conceptual art, Comté cheese, Käsespätzle, Italian Renaissance architecture, working at an exzellente Uni, the Queyras national park, cats, running around barefoot in shorts and a tee-shirt all summer long, the Gulf of Kotor and the Montenegran karst landscapes, Serbian pasulj, the Anti-Atlas in Morocco, ...